Skip to content

 Why we have immortal PRs

-First off, we don't have immortal PRs for some philosphical reason like: "don't ignore this update, it's good for you!".
-We just have no way to ignore some PRs after they're closed.
+First off, we don't have immortal PRs for some philosophical reason like: "don't ignore this update, it's good for you!".
+We have no good way to ignore some PRs after they're closed.

 Branch name and PR title are cache keys